Day 1: Arrival in Venice

-After breakfast at your hotel, meet your guide in the lobby and enjoy a wonderful walking city tour of all the must-see places.
+After breakfast at your hotel, meet your private guide in the lobby and enjoy a wonderful walking city tour of all the must-see places.

 Your sightseeing program starts with a visit to St. Mark's Basilica, where you can see the astonishing Pala D'Oro altar.
 Next you go up to Loggia dei Cavalli to enjoy the best panoramic views of St. Mark's Square.